TechGunnerINC/TechGunner/CONTRIBUTING.md

 6. **Push your changes:** Push your changes to your fork on GitHub.
 7. **Create a pull request:** Create a pull request to the main repository, describing your changes and their purpose.

-**Contribution Guidelines:**
+### **Contribution Guidelines:**

-* Make sure to run bunx format when you're done making changes.
+- Make sure to run bun format when you're done making changes.
-* Write clean and well-documented code.
+- Write clean and understandable code.
-* Ensure to test your changes, Before committing.
+- Ensure to test your changes, Before committing.
-* Provide clear and concise descriptions in your pull request.
+- Provide clear and concise descriptions in your pull request.
-* Be respectful and professional in your communication with other contributors.
+- Be respectful and professional in your communication with other contributors.
-* Write user friendly error messages.
+- Write user friendly error messages.

-**Pull Request Review:**
+### **Pull Request Review:**

-* All pull requests will be reviewed by me.
+- All pull requests will be reviewed by me.
-* We may request changes to your code before merging your pull request.
+- We may request changes to your code before merging your pull request.
-* We appreciate your patience and understanding during the review process.
+- We appreciate your patience and understanding during the review process.

-**Additional Notes:**
+### **Additional Notes:**

-* We reserve the right to reject any contribution that does not meet our standards or is not aligned with the project's goals.
+- We reserve the right to reject any contribution that does not meet our standards or is not aligned with the project's goals.
-* By contributing to this project, you agree to license your contributions under the BSD 3-Clause License.
+- By contributing to this project, you agree to license your contributions under the BSD 3-Clause License.
 See the [LICENSE](LICENSE) file for details.

 **We appreciate your contributions!**